surzerker/rwkmulti/README.md

 3. **Firefox Browser:** The script is designed to work with Mozilla Firefox.
 If you don't have Firefox installed, download it from [https://www.mozilla.org/firefox/new/](https://www.mozilla.org/firefox/new/).

 4. **GeckoDriver:** You need the GeckoDriver to interface with Firefox through Selenium.
-A copy of the geckodriver has been included in this repository for your convenience, otherwise you can download the appropriate version for your system from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).
+A copy of the geckodriver has been included in this repository for your convenience.
+You can also download the appropriate version for your system from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).
 After downloading, extract the executable and place it in a directory included in your system's PATH, such as `C:\Windows\system32` on Windows.

 ## Installation